WalterMarch/devcontainerJavaGUIWM/README.md

 # devcontainerJavaGUIWM - Visual Studio Code devcontainer for Java including GUI

-## Sample Dev Container file(s) for  and Java with GUI in VS Code Containerized Development
+## Sample Dev Container file(s) for Java with GUI in VS Code Containerized Development

 *assumptions*: Docker and VS Code installed as well as the Dev Containers extension for Visual Studio Code.